kafka-ops/julie/docs/handling-delete.rst

-Handling delete in the Kafka Topology Builder
+Handling delete in Julie Ops
 *******************************

-As the reader might already be aware, the Kafka Topology Builder is capable of handling deletes for you.
+As the reader might already be aware, Julie Ops is capable of handling deletes for you.
 This way the project can ensure that the final state of the cluster is consistent with the declarative state in the topology descriptors.

 However in some situations having delete enabled might not be what you are looking for.